 It’s amazing what conversations can be had with mere smiles and pointing.
 We managed to find out that there were Germans asleep in our room, and that we could leave our cases and come back later when it wasn’t 7am.
 I was a little bit tired, but excited to get out and about nonetheless, and could feel hunger striking.

 6″4 Luis, however, insisted on having a ‘quick’ wash in the tiny, shoe-box cupboard of a toilet, which meant using every morsel of his strength not to fall out of the toilet naked by accidentally, for example, elbowing the door with his massive arms or kneeing it with his long legs.
-Therefore, he’d really taken his time, and I had been waiting for about 20 minutes by the time an even sweatier than before Luis emerged and I had depleted to a state of hanger.
+Therefore, he’d really taken his time, and I had been waiting for about 20 minutes by the time an even sweatier than before Luis emerged and I had depleted even further into a state of hanger.
 This is a before and after moment captured by Luis taming the hungry and caffeine-less beast when we found espressos for €1 at a typical Spanish cafe bar just down the road:

 To avoid boring you with the romantic holiday particulars, I have compiled a picture gallery of top things for you to see along with quotes and facts to help you and your Barcelona plans.